wearereasonablepeople/step-gh-npm-release/README.md

 ## Example

-The following example explains how you can create a automation pipeline that updates the `package.json` file (on the specified `branch`), creates a new Github tag and publishes a new release on NPM.
+The following example shows how you can create an automation pipeline that updates the `package.json` file (on the specified `branch`) with the new version number according to semver spec, pushes a release commit to the specified `release` branch, creates a new git tag and publishes a new release on NPM.

 `wercker.yml`